 Many airlines also have restrictions on what types of dogs and cats can fly.
 For example, a lot of airlines do not allow “short nose” breeds due to health concerns, so make sure to check which airlines will let your pet fly.

-1. The dog must have two rabies vaccinations with one administered no more than 90 days before departure.
+1. The dog must have two rabies vaccinations (at least 30 days apart) with one administered no more than 90 days before departure.

 2. Your dog must have a microchip before the FAVN test.
 Your vet must ensure that the microchip is working correctly, as it will be rechecked upon arrival in Hawaii.